What Is An Oscilloscope Used For

 How to Use an Oscilloscope

-This video does an excellent job of explaining both the history of oscilloscopes as well as its basic functionality.
+This video does an excellent job of explaining both the history of oscilloscopes as well as their basic functionality.
 Enjoy